White Plains Litigation Attorneys

 Skilled Representation in Westchester County, NY

-Ending a marriage, in addition to being an emotionally stressful event, requires a great amount of planning and negotiating.
-Each spouse likely has their own list of goals regarding things like spousal maintenance, child support, property division and other issues.
-If you and your spouse are unable to come to mutual agreement, it is crucial to speak to an experienced family law attorney for guidance even if you and your spouse are trying to negotiate on your own.
+Ending a marriage, in addition to being stressful, requires planning and negotiating.
+Each spouse often has their own goals regarding matters of spousal maintenance (alimony), child support, child custody, and property division.
+It is crucial to speak with an experienced family law attorney for guidance even if you and your spouse are trying to negotiate on your own.

 How Does the Litigation Process in Westchester County Work?

 Sometime a fair divorce settlement or agreement cannot be secured without litigation.
 In that case you will be “going to court.”
 Our highly experienced legal team handles all types of family law and matrimonial litigation, from the most complicated business and financial issues and divisive complex child custody disputes to relatively straightforward matters that simply will not resolve until a court intervenes.